open-meteo/open-meteo/README.md

 - PHP for Geocoding API: https://gitlab.com/flibidi67/open-meteo-geocoding

 Contributions welcome!
 Writing a SDK for Open-Meteo is more than welcome and a great way to help users.

-## Roadmap
-- Forecasts in 6-hour intervals for `morning`, `afternoon`, `evening` and `night`
-- 14 day weather forecast based on GFS ensemble and ICON ensemble
-- Wave and current forecasts
-- Air quality forecast with gases and pollen in hourly resolution
-- 15 minutes weather forecast for 2 days for temperature, wind and solar radiation

 ## Support
 If you encounter bugs while using Open-Meteo APIs, please file a new issue ticket.
 For general ideas or Q&A please use the [Discussion](https://github.com/open-meteo/open-meteo/discussions) section on Github.
 Thanks!